kylie0914/Cygnus_ImageJ_Plugin/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.16867064.svg)](https://doi.org/10.5281/zenodo.16867064)

-# Cygnus ImageJ Plugin - Multi-Image Alignment Code
+# Multi-Image Alignment Code (Cygnus ImageJ Plugin)
 We have developed a suite of ImageJ plugins to facilitate the analysis of cyclic EV images.
 These plug ins perform background subtraction, multi-image alignment, image stacking, and particle detection (see Supplementary Movie 1).
 The processes allow researchers to transform their raw data into a clean, unified dataset ready for further analysis (e.g., Cygnus).

 ---